kcrary/istari/docs/case.md

 still, but illustrates the wildcard pattern (`_`), which matches anything but does not produce a binding.

-Note that `goalCase` and its cousins do not build decision trees; they simply try each clause in order.
+Note that `goalCaseT` and its cousins do not build decision trees; they simply try each clause in order.
 This is usually fine, but if performance is critical one may need to use primitive ML case analysis instead of `Case`.